zahur76/MilestoneProject_2/README.md

 to repeat each character class, consuming large amount of css lines, a solution was found whereby the background-image URL was added with Javacsript once the card was selected.
 This provided a more efficient style sheet.

-6. Once the main game was completed and testing peform it was noticed that the play again button was hidden on the game end modal.
+6. Once the main game was completed and testing peformed it was noticed that the play again button was hidden on the game end modal.
 This was adjusted by increasing modal height from 270px to 310px.

 ![Image of play button](assets/doc/error.png)